310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 <th>(A dog just came right out of the uniform!?)</th>

-*Eeek*…!
+Eeek…!
 W-What’s with this dog…?
 Don’t come near me…

 I’m fine with fictional mascots, but real dogs are alive and can move around—I don’t know how to deal with them…!!